managedkaos/cherokee/README.md

 # Status
 ![Build and Publish to GHCR](https://github.com/managedkaos/cherokee/actions/workflows/publish-image-to-ghcr.yml/badge.svg)

+# Notice and Licensing
+This project is inspired by the [Cherokee Project](https://github.com/cherokee), specifically the [Cherokee Webserver](https://github.com/cherokee/webserver).

+This is an independent project that is not endorsed or governed by the Cherokee Project.

+All code from the Chrerokee Project is compiled here under the [GNU General Public License, Version 2](https://github.com/cherokee/webserver/blob/master/COPYING).

+This project, which packages the code from the Cherokee Webserver project into a containter, is licensed under the [MIT License](https://github.com/managedkaos/cherokee/blob/main/LICENSE).

+Enjoy! :D

 # A container for the Cherokee web server
 To get started, pull the image: